DevAkaya/Elysium/Chapters/Chapter/Manuscript Style 1.md

 As it gets closer, it becomes clear that this is no ordinary spacecraft.
 Its size alone casts, in to the hearts of the one who witnesses, horror and awe.
 Behold!
 Its advanced technology and design is unlike anything anyone in Alterra ever thought of.
 The sirens continue to blare as the spaceship makes its descent, the people of Alterra unable to tear their eyes away from the incredible sight.

 Finally, with a mighty roar, the spaceship touches down in the centre of the city.
 The ground trembles beneath its weight, and a cloud of dust and debris fills the air.
-And as the dust settles, the people of Alterra can only wait with bated breath to see what this mysterious visitor has in store for them.
+The people of Alterra can only wait with bated breath to see what this mysterious visitor has in store for them.

 ![[Pasted image 20220902052542.png]]

+As the hazy debris settled, the hearts of those in awe found relief from their dread.
+Yet Christiane's hands trembled as she beheld the strange spaceship descending upon the city, its sirens blaring in the background.
+Fear and anxiety took dominion of her heart as she thought of her son, who was meant to be at the Institute of Stellaris, the very place towards which the alien vessel seemed to be heading.

+Turning to Elena, Christiane voices her worry in a shaky voice.
+Elena, I'm so worried about my son.
+He's at the Institute of Stellaris, and that's where that spaceship seems to be headed.
+What if he's in danger?"

+Elena looks at Christiane with a mixture of concern and annoyance.
+"Look, Christiane, I know you're worried about your son, but he's in good hands.
+He's at the Institute of Stellaris, with Jasper, the brightest mind in Alterra.
+If anyone can keep him safe, it's Jasper.
+So don't worry, okay?
+Everything will be fine."

+But Christiane can't help the nagging feeling of fear that grips her heart.
+She knows that Jasper is brilliant, but what if something goes wrong?
+What if her son is hurt, or worse?

+Meanwhile, the spaceship has landed in the centre of the city, and a crowd of people has gathered around it, watching in awe and fear.
+The spaceship is like nothing anyone has ever seen before - sleek, abstract, and advanced beyond belief.